Emamatcyber90/Learn-.NET/README.md

 ### 1. Display Data On Load

 	First, we must manually set the Source property to the Transactions.Local property of an instance of VenmeContext.
 The reason for saying Local is that query-able objects such as our DbSets cannot execute on load.
 If you don't use Load, but simply venmeContext.Transactions, starting the project will crash on load.

+	Also, because Entity Framework uses lazy loading by default, we need to specify its loading behavior as `_venmeContext.Transactions.Load();`